 Some platforms debit donors as soon as they give, turning over the money, less fees, to campaign managers as it comes in.
 Others wait until a goal is met to charge supporters’ credit cards, and, if it falls short, the campaign manager gets nothing.

 Indiegogo offers both options, letting the campaign managers choose.
 At Indiegogo’s no-platform-fee Generosity site, campaigners keep all they raise, minus transaction fees, and get disbursements every three weeks.
+(Update: Since this story posted, Indiegogo sold Generosity to YouCaring, also a no-platform-fee site.)

 Seed&Spark, focused on film campaigns, doesn’t charge donors unless a campaign reaches 80% of its goal; if it does, the campaign gets its money, less fees, within a week of the campaign’s end.
 Kickstarter charges donors’ credit cards only when the campaign reaches its funding deadline and meets its goal.
 The card isn’t charged if the goal isn’t met.
 At ioby, campaigns get everything they raise, minus fees, even if they don’t meet their goal.

-Fees vary, but are ubiquitous: Platforms charge around 5% of the amount raised and take another 3% or so for third-party transactions — credit or debit card, Pay Pal and the like.
+Fees vary, but are ubiquitous: Most platforms charge around 5% of the amount raised and take another 3% or so for third-party transactions — credit or debit card, Pay Pal and the like.
 Many platforms also add 30 cents per transaction.
 A fiscally sponsored project contemplating a campaign that offers donors a tax deduction has to factor in those fees plus its sponsor’s fee.
 For sponsors profiled in the Directory, 10% is the median fee.

 Those who study crowdfunding have this advice for newbies: No campaign succeeds without a lot of work to drum up interest in the venture before it starts and drive backers to the site throughout its run.
 Social media is essential in spreading the word, so most campaign pages have Facebook, Twitter, Tumblr, Pinterest and email links as well as URLs connected to the crowdfunding page that donors can paste into their Websites or blogs to bring others onboard.